Seniors who choose to age in the familiarity of home may at some point require support from a home care professional.

 Examples of healthcare services only a medical professional, such as a home care nurse, can provide include administering medication, checking vital signs, changing wound bandages and giving injections.

-Duties performed by a home care helper are strictly non-medical in nature.
+Duties performed by a home caregiver are strictly non-medical in nature.
 A home care helper may perform light housekeeping, prepare meals, assist with feeding and provide transportation to doctor’s appointments, therapy, the grocery store and for other errands as needed.
 Seniors receive help with the activities of daily living.

-Bathing, dressing, grooming and toileting are areas with which many older individuals obtain assistance from a home care helper.
+Bathing, dressing, grooming and toileting are areas with which many older individuals obtain assistance from a home caregiver.
 Through pleasant companionship, a home care helper also prevents the isolation commonly experienced by many senior citizens.

 Who Benefits from Care